 Inmates currently serving a jail or prison sentence in California can petition to have the governor commute their sentence.
-A commutation is a type of clemency that does not change or reverse a finding of guilt.
+A commutation is a type of executive clemency that does not change or reverse a finding of guilt.
 But it reduces or eliminates a prisoner’s sentence.

 A governor’s commutation can also make a prisoner immediately eligible for parole.
 California’s Board of Parole Hearings will then determine whether the prisoner is ready for release.1